-- Section 1.
-(Deleted by amendment.) - Sec.
-2. (Deleted by amendment.) - Sec.
-3. NRS 293.260 is hereby amended to read as follows: - 293.260 1.
+Section 1.
+NRS 293.260 is hereby amended to read as follows: 293.260 1.
 If there is no contest of election for nomination to a particular office, neither the title of the office nor the name of the candidate may appear on the ballot at the primary election.

-- 2. If [a major political party has two or more candidates for a particular office, the person who receives the highest number of votes at the primary election must be declared the nominee of that major political party] two or more major political parties have candidates for a particular office and at least one of the major political parties has multiple candidates for the office, the names of the candidates of the major political parties with multiple candidates for the office must appear on the ballot at the primary election of their respective parties.
-The candidates who receive the highest number of votes at the primary election of their respective parties must be declared the nominees of those parties for the office [.], and their names must be placed on the ballot at the general election with the names of any other candidates for the office who are entitled by law to be placed on the ballot at the general election. - 3.
-If only one major political party has multiple candidates for a particular office and no other major political party has any candidates for the office but at least one minor political party has nominated a candidate for the office or at least one independent candidate has filed for the office, the names of the candidates of the major political party must appear on the ballot at the primary election of the major political party.
-The candidate who receives the highest number of votes at the primary election of the major political party must be declared the nominee of that party, and his or her name must be placed on the ballot at the general election with the name of each candidate for the office who has been nominated by a minor political party and the name of each independent candidate who has filed for the office.
+2. If [a major political party has] two or more major political parties have candidates for a particular office [, the person who receives] and at least one of the major political parties has multiple candidates for the office, the names of the candidates of the major political parties with multiple candidates for the office must appear on the ballot at the primary election of their respective parties.
+The candidates who receive the highest number of votes at the primary election of their respective parties must be declared the [nominee] nominees of [that major political party] those parties for the office [.], and their names must be placed on the ballot at the general election with the names of any other candidates for the office who are entitled by law to be placed on the ballot at the general election.